Author: Chris Mulcahy

 I've learned—and seen—many approaches to wiring, and I am pleased at the end of a build to see it neatly finished.

-We’ve all experienced what can happen to a neglected wire in a helicopter.
-One instance springs to mind for me, and it happened when I was flying a 700-size electric heli.
+We've all experienced what can happen to a neglected wire in a helicopter.
+One instance springs to mind, and it happened when I was flying a 700-size electric heli.
 During this particular flight, I noticed a smoke trail coming from the helicopter.

 After an immediate landing and a frantic run to where I had landed, I saw a flame licking out from underneath the canopy.
 My immediate thoughts were that either my LiPo had decided to erupt or I had fried my ESC, but I never would have guessed what had actually happened.

 I looked at the ESC, which was in perfect shape.
-Slightly confused, I looked closer at where the flame had been, and found a brittle, burned-out chunk of carbon-fiber side frame that had been setting underneath my three main motor wires.
+Slightly confused, I looked closer at where the flame had been and found a brittle, burned-out chunk of carbon-fiber side frame that had been sitting underneath my three main motor wires.

 After more investigating, I found that the heat-shrink tubing that I had used around the motor and ESC wires had rubbed away, along with the second layer of heat-shrink tubing that sealed the connectors.
 With the wires bare, the carbon-fiber side frame had acted as a conductor and I had "cooked" the resin out of the carbon fiber.
 What remained was a powder-like substance that crumbled to the touch.